Green group — COASTAL LANDFORMS

 Understanding the logic behind each group helps you spot similar patterns in future puzzles.
 Here's the reasoning for every category in today's Connections.

-These words all describe different types of coastal landforms, shaped by the erosive power of the sea
+These words all describe different types of coastal landforms, such as a bluff, a cape, or a spit.
+They are all features that can be found along the coast, and are often shaped by the action of the sea.

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.